connglli/ELEGANT/README.md

 $ mvn package
 ```

-You will find the uber-jar `ELEGANT.jar` and `elegant-cli.jar` respectively in the `elegant/target` folder and `elegant-cli/target` folder.
+You will find the uber-jar `ELEGANT.jar` and `ele-cli.jar` respectively in the `elegant/target` folder and `ele-cli/target` folder.
 If you insist use ELEGANT not
 by an uber-jar, the jar file prefixed with `original-` is it (the dependencies, either modified or not,
 are installed ahead of time to the m2 directory, you can find them in it).